kunalshah/dynamodb-local/README.md

 # Assuming that your current folder ($PWD) is already shared with docker desktop.
 # If not, you can share it through Docker Desktop -> Preferences -> Resource -> File Sharing

 # Note that we use --rm here so the container will be removed when it exits.
-However, data will persist as shared-instance.db
+However, data will persist in shared-local-instance.db

-# So you will be able to read the tables and data when you run the container again
+docker pull kunalshah/dynamodb-local

 docker run \
 --rm \